MSc Researcher · Ontario Tech University

 Oshawa, ON · Supervisor: Prof. Sanaa Alwidian

-• Designing a four-study thesis pipeline that automates Requirements Engineering from raw stakeholder prose to implicit domain-knowledge discovery, grounded in an industrial FinTech/SaaS corpus of 110 requirements and 1,997 High-Level JSON (HLJ) artifacts.
+• Designed TRAC-RE — a Traceable, Reliable, Auditable, and Contextual framework for automated Requirements Engineering, built from four interconnected phases that take raw stakeholder prose to implicit domain-knowledge discovery, grounded in an industrial FinTech/SaaS corpus of 110 requirements and 1,997 High-Level JSON (HLJ) artifacts.

-• Architected a 5-phase implicit keyword discovery engine combining neighbor transfer, graph walks over a 275,164-edge enriched co-occurrence graph, and UMAP+HDBSCAN cluster-gap detection, with a bounded LLM-as-judge tiebreaker and full per-keyword provenance — in revision at RE'26 RE@Next! with Amarachi Nwosu.
+• Phases 2 & 4 — Audit-grade extraction and implicit discovery: surfaced a structural coverage ceiling of 1.5 canonical keywords per artifact, then architected a multi-signal discovery engine combining neighbor transfer, graph walks over a 275,164-edge enriched co-occurrence graph, and UMAP+HDBSCAN cluster-gap detection, with a bounded LLM-as-judge tiebreaker and full per-keyword provenance.
+In revision at RE'26 RE@Next! with Amarachi Nwosu.

-• Co-designed a domain dictionary of 13,725 entries / 35,799 lookup keys / 108 detected abbreviations used as synonym normalizer, confidence booster, stoplist, and novelty flagger across the pipeline.
+• Co-designed a domain dictionary of 13,725 entries / 35,799 lookup keys / 108 detected abbreviations used as synonym normalizer, confidence booster, stoplist, and novelty flagger across the framework.

-• Translated research into 3 papers across CASCON and RE'26; conducted literature reviews, experimental design, ablation planning (hop depth, signal composition, dictionary impact), and supervisory reporting.
+• Translated the framework into 3 supporting papers across CASCON and RE'26; conducted literature reviews, experimental design, ablation planning (hop depth, signal composition, dictionary impact), and supervisory reporting.

 Nov 2025Present

-• Led client communication directly with Palomino stakeholders, presenting pipeline architecture and translating technical tradeoffs into prioritized recommendations.
+• Owned the codebase end-to-end and was the primary technical contact with Palomino stakeholders, presenting the agent architecture and translating tradeoffs into prioritized recommendations.

 Apr 2025Present